 No, you should be able to use an interim AAC (700ADV) to place your order as long as you are paying by Government Purchase Card.
 If you are utilizing direct payments through the treasury, you will have to obtain an AAC for your specific agency.
 AACs are set up by each agency individually.

-DLA877-352-2255.
-The GSA approval label must be removed from the container before it is sent to the DLA Disposition Service, so you will need to have the container inspected and (if it passes the inspection) relabeled before it is approved.
-Find out more about the GSA-Approved Security Equipment Inspection Program.
+DLA, reachable at 877-352-2255.
+The GSA approval label must be removed from the container before it is sent to the DLA Disposition Service, so you will need to have the container inspected and, if it passes the inspection, relabeled before it is approved.
+Find out more about the GSA-approved Security Equipment Inspection program.

-No. All GSA Approved containers are designed, tested and approved to Federal Specifications.
+No. All GSA-approved containers are designed, tested and approved to federal specifications.
 Any modifications of the containers from the approved design invalidates the approval.
-The limitations on modifications for GSA Approved equipment are found in Federal Standard, FED-STD-809 [PDF].
-Para 4.2 Repair states, “GSA approved containers and vault doors that have been opened or repaired in a manner other than as described herein are not considered to have been restored to their original state of security integrity.”
+The limitations on modifications for GSA-approved equipment are in Federal Standard 809: “GSA approved containers and vault doors that have been opened or repaired in a manner other than as described herein are not considered to have been restored to their original state of security integrity.”

-All FMS orders for containers which require mechanical locks will continue to use the S&G 2937 in accordance with Federal Specification FF-L-2937 [PDF] as there is no limited use requirement.
+All FMS orders for containers which require mechanical locks will continue to use the S&G 2937, based on Federal Specification FF-L-2937 [PDF] as there is no limited use requirement.
 This includes Field Safes, Weapons Containers, and Armory Vault Doors.

 Within the DoD, certain materials must be stored in specific ways.
 For storage requirements, please visit the DoD Lock Program.